entropia/paperless-asn-qr-codes/README.md

 - `-h`, `--help`: Shows the help message
 - `-f`, `--format`: Selects the format of the output sheet (see [Supported Sheets](#supported-sheets))
+- `-d`, `--digits`: Specifies the number of digits in the ASN (e.g. for the default number 7, the ASN will look like 'ASN0000001')
 - `-b`, `--border`: Generates the borders around the labels to help debug alignment issues (see [Tips & Tricks](#tips--tricks))

 ## Supported Sheets